crischoo8/cafeAulsfm/README.md

 ### Pitch Deck

-Nextfit's advantage is that it's free!

-You can access our Pitch Deck [here](https://tome.app/nextfit/nextfit-cln7kjw2m05i3ny7aw77m3s1a).
+there is none :D
+but social media without the social? always a big slay.

 ### App Flow

 - **Login Page**
-- **Dashboard**
-  - Weather for today.
 - **Navbar Options:**
-    1. Input Clothes
+1. Home Page
-    2. View Wardrobe
+2. My Journal
-    3. Outfit Suggestions
+3. Cafe Updates

-#### Input Clothes
+4. My Bucket List
+5. Create Journal Post
+6. Create Bucket List Card

+#### Create Journal Post/ Bucket List Card

-- Form to create and store clothing information in the database (e.g. name, wardrobe, type).
+- Form to create and store user information in the database (e.g. image, title, description, url).

-#### View Wardrobe

-- Table to read, delete, and update clothing information from the database.

-#### Outfit Suggestions

-- Generate outfits based on weather
+#### My Journal/Cafe Updates/My Bucket List

+- Here information from the database is read and displayed.
+For My Journal and My Bucket List information from the database, created by the current user, can be add to, deleted and updated.

 ### Database Relationships

 - **One-to-Many (1-M):**
-  - One user (userID) can have multiple clothing items (itemID).
+  - One user (userID) can have multiple journal posts (postID).
-  - One user (userID) can have multiple favourited outfits (outfitID)
+  - One user (userID) can have multiple bucket list cards (bucketlistItemID).

 - **Many-to-Many (M-M):**
-  - Many items of clothing (itemID) can be associated with many outfits (outfitID).
+  - uh...@.@

 ## Project Brief